izabelcavassim/gwf_UCLA_cluster/gwf_tutorial.md

 ## Installation of GWF
 The easiest way to install gwf is through conda, if you do not have conda installed yet in the cluster, please look at the document [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) to find the instructions on how to install it.

-Once you have conda set in, then you can simple create a new project-specific environment (in this case we are naming it "myproject") and have *gwf* installed inside of the new environment:
+Once you have conda set in, then you can simply create a new project-specific environment (in this case we are naming it "myproject") and have *gwf* installed inside of the new environment:

 ```{bash}
 conda config --add channels gwforg